Jardal/A10M-Slic3r-profile/README.md

 - Cable pathway helper
 - LED lightning in the top-dovn V-slot(2x 10cm LED 12V strip in series), powered from PSU, but you must know what you do, otherwise your printer will be burned.
 - fan silencer (note that for 2019/10 version is needed only one for PSU)
+- use plastic shopping bag as dust shield for top of printer with filament spools
+- cover hotbed at least with sheet of paper if you leave your printer cold

 ...Files, images or links will be added later, stay tuned.

+## Repair parts
+- Extruder Lever
+- Extruder Nozzle tip
+- Fittings
+- PTFE (teflon) tube
+- V-slot wheels
+- GT2 belt
+- Thermistor in glass B3950 100k 1m
+- 40W/24V heater element 30mm (or 20mm)
+- 3010 24V fans
+- 4010 24V blowing fan
+- 4010 24V system unit fan

+## Tuning parts
+- Waste bucket for dual colour prints
+- Bed heihgt wheels
+- filament filter
+- Thumb wheels for Titan extruder lever spring
+- Cable pathway helper
+- fan silencer for PSU
+- fan silencer for system unit (not for 2019/10+ model) with 8010 12V fan and mini DC/DC step-down module
+- extruder support for tall prints
+- Back-up UPS 700VA or more

 ...formated by using https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061